MichaIng/DietPi-Docs/docs/software/bittorrent.md

     Requires compile install, please see: <https://sabnzbd.org/wiki/installation/multicore-par2>

-    Remark: The steps require a Git client and build tools.
-You can install these via:
+    Remark: The steps require a Git client and build tools (Build-Essentials).
+You can install these running next command in the terminal:

     ```sh
-    dietpi-software install 16 17`
+    dietpi-software install 16 17
     ```

 === "Recommended: Protect your privacy with a VPN"